Asahi Kasei Plastics North America Invests More Than $30 Million To Open Limestone County, Alabama, Manufacturing Plant

 Asahi Kasei Plastics’ Athens plant will process plastic resin into a finished pellet product that will be shipped to plastic injection molding facilities, where the material will be transformed into automobile components.
 The company’s plastic compounds also are used in furniture, pool and spa, industrial equipment and many more applications.

-said Alabama was an ideal choice for Asahi Kasei Plastics not only because of its location in the heart of the growing Southeastern auto industry corridor but also because the state has the best trained workforce
+Governor Robert Bentley said Alabama was an ideal choice for Asahi Kasei Plastics not only because of its location in the heart of the growing Southeastern auto industry corridor but also because the state has the best trained workforce in the nation.

 “Alabama’s automotive supplier base continues to grow as companies find that Alabama is the best place to locate operations, to expand, and to live,” Governor Bentley said.
 “Today’s announcement by Asahi Kasei means several things.
 First, it means more good jobs for the people of Alabama, and it shows the confidence that companies have in our workforce and in the positive business climate we’ve created in Alabama.
 I am honored to welcome Asahi Kasei to Alabama.”